Hi! I'm Carissa!

 I've been using signs, in one capacity or another, since I was nine months old.
 My mother, a hearing speech pathologist, started teaching me basic and rudimentary signs so that I could better express myself.
 As I got older, I enjoyed being able to talk with my Deaf friends at church, most of whom were homeschooled or mainstreamed, but some of whom attended the California School for the Deaf in Riverside.
 After high school, aside from being able to help out in a pinch at work when my boss couldn't understand some Deaf clients, I never gave the fact that I had some familiarity with SEE (Signing Essential English) much thought, even taking Spanish as my foreign language in college.

-With Julian, though, it was obvious that signing was going to become a much more important part of their lives, as Julian was born with cloverleaf-multisuture-suture-craniosynostosis, a condition that required two neurosigeries before he was ten months old, a third when he was three, and fourth when he was five.
+With Julian, though, it was obvious that signing was going to become a much more important part of their lives, as Julian was born with cloverleaf-multisuture-craniosynostosis, a condition that required two neurosigeries before he was ten months old, a third when he was three, and fourth when he was five.
 He also had an emergency cardiac surgery when he was six.
 He didn't start speaking verbally until sometime between his third and fourth surgeries, and spoken English didn't become his co-primary language until he was five, and his language delays are now minimal because he had full access to a complete language, ASL, from six months, due to a Deaf nurse's advice that I learn to sign ASL and use it with my son.
 Julian's medical adventures are chronicled in depth on his website here, if you're feeling adventurous.

-I put my M.A.Ed on hold until recently, and threw myself into signing full time, taking online courses and watching Signing Time with Julian and Rory, going to a Deaf church, attending Hands and Voices events, and taking classes at Portland Community College as fast as I could.
+I put my Master's in Ed on hold until recently, and threw myself into signing full time, taking online courses and watching Signing Time with Julian and Rory, going to a Deaf church, attending Hands and Voices events, and taking classes at Portland Community College as fast as I could.
 I went to Silent Weekends and workshops and joined a Deaf Dragonboat team.
 Somewhere along the line, a few Deaf friends and teachers suggested that I might want to take a shot at becoming an interpreter, and I felt torn between that and becoming a teacher for the Deaf, I applied to both the Interpreting program at PCC and the SDEP program at PSU, and was accepted to both.
 I chose to become an interpreter.
 I started at PCC's ITP and spent much of my free time volunteering down at OSD (Oregon School for the Deaf) in Salem, working in the dorms and with the Adult Preparation Program.

 When I got back, I dove back into the swing of things at PCC but it became more and more clear as the year progressed that, despite my excellent grades, an AAS program at a community college wasn't the best fit for me at that point.
 In the middle of the school year, I took and passed the written portion of the RID/NAD National Interpreter Certification exam (NIC), finished the year and left the program.